Is Maryland & Delaware Medical Cannabis ConfidentialGreen Relief Health Admin

 If during a traffic stop with law enforcement a search is conducted and medical cannabis is found, the patient should present their patient ID card or direct law enforcement to our database.
 This is why it is always helpful to have your ID card on you when traveling with your medical marijuana.

-Can I Designate Someone To Access My Maryland Medical Cannabis Confidential Records?
+Can I Designate Someone To Access My Maryland Or Delaware Medical Cannabis Confidential Records?

 What Else Can I Do To Protect My Privacy?